valkey-io/valkey-glide/java/README.md

 The Java client contains the following parts:

-1. A Java client (lib folder): wrapper to rust client.
+1. `client`: A Java-wrapper around the rust-core client.
+2. `examples`: An examples app to test the client against a Redis localhost
-2. A benchmark app: A dedicated benchmarking tool designed to evaluate and compare the performance of GLIDE for Redis and other Java clients.
+3. `benchmark`: A dedicated benchmarking tool designed to evaluate and compare the performance of GLIDE for Redis and other Java clients.
+4. `integTest`: An integration test sub-project for API and E2E testing

 ## Installation and Setup